 Below lies the village, with its "vega," San Luis' communal pasture, and the People's Ditch, the oldest communal irrigation waterway in Colorado. www.alamosa.org/things-to-do-in-alamosa/alamosa-arts-and-culture/405-stations-of-the-cross

 5. Dip in Hot Springs

 Take a dip in the recently renovated Sand Dunes Pool complex in the valley.
 The 10,000-square-foot greenhouse offers an adults-only experience with three soaking tubs, a 10-foot by 75-foot zero entry pool and a bar built in a shipping container.

 Beyond the Greenhouse, families can frolic in a large pool fed by hot springs that features a diving board.

-Scenic Train Ride
+6. Take a Scenic Train Ride

 Then put your feet up and take a train ride on the Rio Grande Scenic Railroad.
 Your train excursion will take you through the San Luis Valley and Alamosa's neighboring towns.
 For a unique musical journey, a Rio Grande Scenic Railroad ticket to the Fir Amphitheatre on La Veta Pass will give you entry to a concert experience only accessible by train.
 It closes for the winter season.

 The San Luis Valley is home to vast views dotted by tiny agricultural based towns and some eccentric attractions.
 Here are some sights worth stopping to see.